Veterans Affairs Law

 After reading this you may ask, how does the attorney receive payment?
 Federal regulation 38 C.F.R.
 14.636 discusses the fee.
 In short, if we file a new claim or an increase, and you are approved outright, our office cannot collect a fee.
 That’s right.
 The successful claim is a victory for you and no fee for our office.
 However, if you are wrongfully denied by the VA, or have been wrongfully denied by the VA in the past, that is when our fight begins and 38 C.F.R.
 14.636 permits us to collect a fee of 20% of the back-pay.
 After, we fight for you and so long as you permit this relationship.
 You control the claim, we fight for you.

-Lastly, and most important, as a veteran and family member please know the new Appeals Modernization Act is creating a nuisance of issues that frustrate the system.
+Lastly, and most importantly, as a veteran and family member please know the new Appeals Modernization Act is creating a nuisance of issues that frustrate the system.
 This creates more confusion and stress.
 During these changes, it is equally important to have an attorney that is a veteran and familiar with navigating these legal channels.
-We can fight for you and protect your rights while live your life.
+We can fight for you and protect your rights while living your life.
 That is our job.
 To fight for you.

 Please understand that this small note is not even the tip of the iceberg.
 There are many other options and avenues to discuss in terms of veterans law.
 As in all cases, please contact our office so that we can put eyes on your military service and provide better advice to you and your family.
-Please contact us at the New York office 518-862-555 or the Florida office 941-330-4240 for a free consultation.
+Please contact us at the New York office at 518-862-555 or the Florida office at 941-330-4240 for a free consultation.